snowandsnow-snow/BAN5753_Spark_Team_16/README.md

 ## 2. Prepare Data for Machine Learning
-### StringIndexer, OneHotEncoderEstimator, OneHotEncoderEstimator, LabelIndexer, StandardScaler
+### Variable preparation
+The following technologies were used:

+1. StringIndexer
+2. OneHotEncoderEstimator
+3. LabelIndexer
+4. StandardScaler
 ### K-means Clustering
 4 clusters were divided using K means method.
 ## 3. Train/Test split